yellowgardenia/HDAR/README.md

-# HDAR
+# HDAR: Hierarchical Difficulty-Aware for deformable Registration

-## HDAR (Hierarchical Difficulty-Aware for deformable Registration ) Framework
+## HDAR Framework
 We present a difficulty-aware model based on an attention mechanism to automatically identify hard-to-register regions, allowing better estimation of large complex deformations.
 The difficulty-aware model is incorporated into a cascaded neural network consisting of three sub-networks to fully leverage both global and local contextual information for effective registration.
 Embedding difficulty-aware learning into the hierarchical neural network allows harder patches to be identified in the deeper sub-networks at higher resolutions for refining the deformation field.
 Please refer to [our paper](https://www.sciencedirect.com/science/article/pii/S136184152030181X) for more details.

 ## Installation